th-nuernberg/usermgmt/README.md

 run_slurm_remote = true
 # Port to be used when connecting via ssh to any node
 ssh_port = 22
-# If true, the application will try to authenticate via a ssh agent before the simple password authentication
+# If true, the application will try to authenticate via SSH agent before the simple password authentication
 ssh_agent = false
 # Path to ssh key pair to be used if no ssh agent is used.
 # Path points to base name of the private and public key.
 # Example: With path "~/.shh/some_key_pair", there should be private key named "~/.shh/some_key_pair"
 # and public key "~/.shh/some_key_pair.pub"
-ssh_key_path = "~/.shh/some_key_pair"
+ssh_key_path = "~/.ssh/some_key_pair"
 ```

 The values for `student_default_qos`, `staff_default_qos`, `student_qos`, and `staff_qos` will be used when `--default-qos` and `--qos`